bagisto/bagisto/UPGRADE.md

 </div>
 ```

-in `packages/Webkul/Admin/src/Resources/views/configuration/edit.blade.php` there we were using the iteration and condition based on routes now we are using the `facade` helper method named `system_config()` for getting the active configuration items and its fields.
+In `packages/Webkul/Admin/src/Resources/views/configuration/edit.blade.php`, we were previously using iteration and conditions based on routes.
+Now, we are using the `facade` helper method named `system_config()` to get the active configuration items and their fields.

 ```diff
 @php